 The graceful 34-storey structure was built between 1929 to 1931.
-It was designed by Toronto-based architect John Pearson (of Darling & Pearson) together with New York City’s leading bank architect firm of York & Sawyer.
+It was designed by Toronto-based architect John Pearson (of Darling & Pearson) and New York City’s leading bank architect firm of York & Sawyer.
 The building was going to be worth an estimated $4 million.
 When completed, it was considered a skyscraper and was the tallest building in the British Empire at 465 ft or 142 m.
-The landmark was said to be the “greatest addition to Toronto’s increasing, Manhattan-like skyline.”
+The landmark was said to be the “greatest addition to Toronto’s increasing, Manhattan-like skyline.“

 The Refined Exterior

 With its Romanesque Revival style detailing, the elegant structure begins with a six-storey podium at the base.
 This supports a tower that rises in tiers, allowing for natural light in the city’s core.
 The structure is made of steel and concrete, then cased with Indiana limestone on an Ontario granite base.
 On the 32nd floor, there’s an observation deck.
 This floor can be distinguished at the street level by the 16 head sculptures that cap the piers.
-These gigantic sculptures with their flowing beards are each 24 ft high and represent Courage, Observation, Foresight and Enterprise.
+These gigantic sculptures with flowing beards are each 24 ft high and represent Courage, Observation, Foresight and Enterprise.
 They were said to symbolize the forever watchfulness of the financier, looking in every direction across Canada.
 On the top floor is a penthouse topped with a hipped roof.

 The Spectacular Interior

-The E-shaped ground floor of the Canadian Bank of Commerce Building features remarkable vaulted and coffered ceilings that are 60 ft high.
+The E-shaped ground floor of the Canadian Bank of Commerce Building features remarkable vaulted and coffered ceilings 60 ft high.
 The main entrance, from King S W, is the centre hall.
 It leads to the elevator lobby with bronze elevator doors etched with maple leaf and wheat sheaf designs.
-The centre hall also leads to the Main Banking Hall, which runs the entire width of the building, from east to west.
+The centre hall also leads to the Main Banking Hall, which runs the entire building width from east to west.
 The walls are purple-hued limestone, while the floors are Italian travertine with marble inlay.
 Suspended from the Main Banking Hall ceiling are enormous bronze light fixtures with circular ceiling plaques that read Commerce, Industry, Integrity and Prudence.
 There’s also a World War I memorial on the south side of the hall.